 Monomorphization vs GC Shape Stenciling

-The result is a compile-time/runtime tradeoff that often surprises people: generic Go code can be measurably slower than the equivalent hand-written non-generic version, because every method call on a type parameter goes through an indirection.
+The Go choice keeps compile times fast, which is a real and valuable property.
+The cost is that generic Go code can be measurably slower than the equivalent hand-written non-generic version, because every method call on a type parameter goes through an indirection.
 There’s a well-known PlanetScale post showing exactly this.

 They Don’t Plaster Over Holes In The Type System